 NEW APPLE BLOSSOM WIND FARM PROVIDES CLEAN, AFFORDABLE ENERGY

 As part of our continued effort to keep your energy bills affordable and generate more renewable energy in Michigan, we’ve agreed to purchase energy from the new Apple Blossom Wind Farm.
-This new 100-megawatt wind farm is located in Michigan's Thumb region, and is scheduled to provide power to Michiganders in October 2017.
+This 100-megawatt wind farm is located in Michigan's Thumb region and began providing power to Michiganders in October 2017.

 HARVESTING THE WIND